Ariana Grande Is Engaged to Boyfriend Dalton Gomez - E! Online

 "forever n then some," she captioned her message.

 News of the pair's engagement comes less than a year after they first sparked romance rumors in March 2020.
-But as fans will recall, they made their official debut as a couple in May in Ariana and Justin Bieber's music video "Stuck With U."
+But as fans will recall, they made their official debut as a couple in May in Ariana and Justin Bieber's music video for "Stuck With U."

 By June, the "7 Rings" singer made her romance with Dalton Instagram official and posted rare photos of her beau.